open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

 Span parenting is an important aspect of tracing.
 Each span has an optional parent.
 By collecting all the spans in a trace and following each span's parent, we can construct a hierarchy.
-The span APIs are build on top of [context](#context), which allows span context to be implicitly passed around an application and across threads.
+The span APIs are built on top of [context](#context), which allows span context to be implicitly passed around an application and across threads.
 When a span is created, its parent is set to the whatever span is present in `Context.current()` unless there is no span or the context is explicitly overridden.

-Most of the context API usage guidance applies to span.
+Most of the context API usage guidance applies to spans.
 Span context is propagated across application boundaries with the [W3CTraceContextPropagator](https://www.javadoc.io/doc/io.opentelemetry/opentelemetry-api/latest/io/opentelemetry/api/trace/propagation/W3CTraceContextPropagator.html) and other [TextMapPropagators](../sdk/#textmappropagator).